Knowledge base

 Go further with templates

-Custom templates can be applied when creating a new email address on your Mail Service, for example, or in bulk on all addresses in your domain.
+Custom templates can be applied as soon as a new email address is created on your Mail Service, for example, or in bulk on all addresses in your domain.
 Learn more

 Has this FAQ been helpful?